coumbaK/TraceryCookBot/README.md

 --your answer here  --

-## Describe the fifth thing this bot can respond to

---your answer here  --

 ## What states does this bot move through?
 Is this a common social script?
 Why do the states connect like that?